-I love regular nachos, and although I still eat them from time to time (the human in me), I wanted to recreate a paleo friendly version to be enjoyed at home.
-These paleo nachos use sweet potato chips instead of corn chips and my faux paleo cheese sauce instead of regular milk cheese.
+I love regular nachos, and although I still eat them from time to time, I wanted to recreate a paleo-friendly version to be enjoyed at home.
+These paleo nachos use sweet potato chips instead of corn chips and dairy-free cheese dip instead of regular cheese.
 They are great for a party or if you simply want to wedge out on the couch with your favourite movie or while watching some sport.

-Cook’s notes: You can make the beef and cheese sauce ahead of time, just reheat before serving.
+You can make the beef and cheese sauce ahead of time, just reheat before serving.
 You can skip the sweet potato chips and get some pre-made ones from your local health food store or a supermarket.
 Plantain chips, beetroot chips, yam chips or even some regular corn chips can be used as well.
-Paleo Cheese Sauce recipe can be found here.
+You can also make this Paleo Cheese Sauce recipe.

-These paleo nachos can be served as a dinner meal or shared between friends.
+These paleo nachos are made with sweet potatoes, guacamole, spicy beef and dairy-free cheese dip and can be served as a dinner meal or shared between friends.
 If you can tolerate dairy, feel free to melt some regular cheese over the top.

 Sweet potato chips